Loop Head Lighthouse is perched right at the end of Loop Head Peninsula in stunning West Clare.

 On a clear day, you’ll enjoy fantastic views south as far as the Blasket Islands and north to the Twelve Pins in Connemara, along the Wild Atlantic Way.
-It’s the perfect place to spot whales, dolphins and seals and the rock ledges and caves of the dramatic cliffs are home to many (noisy) seabirds.
+It’s also the perfect place to spot whales, dolphins and seals from, while the rock ledges and caves of the dramatic cliffs are home to many (noisy) seabirds.

-If you fancy a longer stay here to enjoy life on the edge, one of the Lightkeeper’s Cottages has been restored by Irish Landmark Trust and offers very comfortable self-catering accommodation, imbued with all the character of its maritime past.
+If you fancy a longer stay here to enjoy life on the edge, one of the lightkeeper’s cottages has been restored by Irish Landmark Trust and offers very comfortable self-catering accommodation, imbued with all the character of its maritime past.

 A quick history

-In 1869 its light changed from being fixed to flashing.
+- In 1869 its light changed from being fixed to flashing.

-The lighthouse converted to electric operation in 1971 and was automated in 1991.
+- The lighthouse converted to electric operation in 1971 and was automated in 1991.

 Did you know?

-Loop Head Peninsula was recently voted as the best place to holiday in Ireland in a national competition.
+- Loop Head Peninsula was recently voted as the best place to holiday in Ireland in a national competition.

-The area attracts geologists from all over the world.
+- The area attracts geologists from all over the world.

-Loop Head Lighthouse is part of the wide entry to the Shannon Estuary.
+- Loop Head Lighthouse is part of the wide entry to the Shannon Estuary.
 It’s also a significant passing light for North/South bound traffic.

-Loop Head is one of three locations in Ireland that broadcast a DGPS signal, which improves the accuracy and integrity of the GPS navigation and position-fixing systems used by mariners.
+- Loop Head is one of three locations in Ireland that broadcast a DGPS signal, which improves the accuracy and integrity of the GPS navigation and position-fixing systems used by mariners.
 (The other 2 DGPS locations are Mizen Head and Tory Island).

-It is one of 70 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and continues to provide a vital role in maritime safety today.
+- It is one of 65 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and continues to provide a vital role in maritime safety today.